-"Noi per Voi", sale of Easter eggs for charity: once again this year, in the run up to Easter, the Foundation organised the charity sale of Easter eggs for employees of the companies of the Sesa Group.
-The aim was to make a contribution to the non-profit organisation "Noi per Voi", an association of parents committed to promoting the development of scientific research into childhood leukaemia and to improving the care and assistance of young patients suffering from oncohaematological diseases and helping their families.
-The fundraiser was dedicated to supporting the scientific research of the Meyer Hospital in Florence into childhood leukaemia and cancer.
+"Noi per Voi, sale of Easter eggs for charity": once again this year, in the run up to Easter, the Foundation organised the charity sale of Easter eggs for employees of the companies of the Sesa Group.
+The aim was to make a contribution to the non-profit organisation "Noi per Voi", an association of parents committed to promoting the development of scientific research into childhood leukaemia and to improving the care and assistance of young patients suffering from oncohaematological diseases, as well as helping their families.